tytydraco/yessleep/out/We_were_tasked_with_exploring_the_Mariana_Trench.md

 Though, we wanted to go deeper, to reach the bottom.

-I really wish we had just stopped there.
+I wish we had just stopped there.

 Finally, the time had come, and we made the first-ever submarine, that could handle the pressure and depth of the Mariana Trench.

 One person, who had been fond of this project and regularly brought it up, wanted to be the first to do it.
-So, we all voted and brought up safety concerns, but in the end, he was able to go.
+So, we all voted and brought up safety concerns, but in the end, he could go.

 The next weekend, he had gone into the sea.

 He was never seen again, all that remained was the submarine, which we had been able to connect with and bring it back up to shore when we couldn't get in contact with him.

-The seats were soaked in blood, though, nobody was there like something had dragged him out.
+The seats were soaked in blood

 The family of the victim even tried to sue us, but we had shown them the documents he had signed, noting that if something happened, we would not be liable for any damage or death that occurred.